wngTn/synthetic_dcp/README.md

 pip install -r requirements.txt
 ```

-You may want to use a venv/dependency manager (e.g Conda)
+You may want to use a venv + dependency manager (e.g Conda)

 ## SMPL Models ##